 Can You Live Off Social Security?

 Many seniors rely on Social Security as their primary source of income in retirement.
-But with the cost of living continuing to rise, some wonder if they can live off Social Security alone.
+But with the cost of living rising, some wonder if they can live off Social Security alone.

 The answer is that it depends.